-Screening modelling has been carried out for a proposal for a new farm: Morrison's Rock (MORR1).
-The proposal is to site the farm at location: 89479, 852761 (Easting, Northing).
-The proposed weight of fish to be farmed is 3080t.
-For the screening modelling presented here all relevant licenced sites and current applications have been modelled in conjunction with the proposed site.
+Screening modelling has been carried out for a proposal to vary an existing farm: Caolas Loch Portain (CLP1).
+The proposal is to site the farm at location: 094829, 869326 (Easting, Northing).
+The existing maximum biomass is 1060t at this location and the proposed weight of fish to be farmed is 1720t.
+For the screening modelling presented here all relevant licenced sites and current applications have been modelled in conjunction with the proposed site, including Ferramus (FERR1) (which will be surrendered should this application be approved).